Blepharitis from Eyelash Extensions

 Irritations can cause:

-Irritations may also occur when a client is experiencing seasonal allergies or if their eyes tend to be more sensitive in general.
+Irritations may occur when a client is experiencing seasonal allergies or if their eyes tend to be more sensitive in general.

 Eyelash extension allergic reactions: What to know